Social Security

 Background

 Several features of Social Security provide a strong foundation for economic security.
 The calculation of initial benefits ensures that they reflect current living standards, which tend to rise over time.
 Benefits are adjusted annually for inflation.
 Unlike savings accounts, which can be exhausted, Social Security benefits last a lifetime.
 Social Security uses a progressive benefit formula.
-This ensures that Social Security replaces a higher percentage of earnings for people with low wages than for people with high wages.
+This ensures that Social Security replaces a higher percentage of earnings for people with low wages than those with high wages.